mapperfr/mapperfr-source/content/en/authors/admin/_index.md

   url: https://www.mmsh.fr

 # Short bio (displayed in user profile at end of posts)
-bio: Geographer, developer for the open science in Archaeology
+bio: Geographer, mapmaker & developer

 # Interests to show in About widget
 interests:
-- Open data and open science
+- linked open data and open science
-- Cartography, spatial analysis, geomatics
+- Cartography & spatial analysis
-- Metadata and linked open data
+- Web development & UI

 # Education to show in About widget
 education: